 Seek and Find

 Turn your family’s visit into a treasure hunt by searching for special Fort Anne items.
-Ask at the reception desk for a Seek and Find checklist and start crossing things off as you explore the site.
-Return your checklist for a chance to win a prize!
+Ask at the reception desk for a Seek and Find checklist and start crossing things off as you explore the site!

 Candlelight Graveyard Tours